Kim Jong-il death: Did US intelligence fail?

 But he adds that "it is still a very difficult intelligence target".

-"We can always do better," he admits, "but there are inherent challenges, starting with the fact that the US has no embassy in Pyongyang."'Wait and see' game
+"We can always do better," he admits, "but there are inherent challenges, starting with the fact that the US has no embassy in Pyongyang."

 Of course, talk of an "intelligence failure" raises comparison with real setbacks: the failure to predict the collapse of the Soviet Union; the false claims about weapons of mass destruction in Iraq; and, more recently, the surprise provoked by the eruption of the Arab Spring.